davidacm/weather_project/readme.md

 [open weather map](https://openweathermap.org/)
 api, and shows the current weather for the specified city an - country.

-## How to run locally?

-1. Install python, this was tried with python 3.11.
-2. Open the console, and Create a virtual environment: "python -m venv {your_folder}"
-3. Go to the new environment and run: Scripts/activate
-4. Go to the folder of this project and install the modules: "pip install -r r_dev.txt"
-5. set the environment variables in the ".env" file.
-See the "example.env" file.
-6. run "python app/service.py"

 ## run on docker.